Man talking with a clinician.

 • EMLA – A prescription cream that numbs the skin within an hour of application and lasts for a few hours.

-Many patients find that complementary and alternative therapies help manage pain caused by peripheral neuropathy.
+Many patients find that complementary and alternative therapies help manage pain or symptoms caused by peripheral neuropathy.
 Complementary and alternative therapies are drug-free treatments that are non-invasive and support the idea that the body will work to heal itself.
 They may be used alone or may be combined with other medications and treatments.

 Below are some of the most commonly used therapies, but the Foundation for Peripheral Neuropathy regularly receives inquiries from the community about other treatments, devices and products, some of which are highly advertised on the internet, newspapers and social media.
 We have attempted to collect a list of those therapies about which we get the most inquiries, and have included them in a single resource, which you can click to download below: